neontribe/ARCVService/docs/DEVELOPMENT_CYCLE.md

 ## Releasing an RC to live

-Sprint work is done and approved or a hotfix is approved.
+When sprint work is done and approved or a hotfix is approved.
 It's been tested on staging and has been accepted.
 We need to release it to live and staging.

  * merge the RC tag into main `git checkout main && git pull origin main && git merge 1.17.0-rc2`
  * create a new release